WordPress/openverse/documentation/catalog/reference/DAGs.md

 However, as the DAG operates on the staging API database and ES cluster it will exit immediately if any of the DAGs tagged as part of the `staging_es_concurrency` group are already running.

+### `recreate_{media_type}_popularity_calculation`

+This file generates Apache Airflow DAGs that, for the given media type, completely wipes out and recreates the PostgreSQL functions involved in calculating our standardized popularity metric.

+Note that they do not drop any tables or views related to popularity, and they do not perform any popularity calculations.
+Once this DAG has been run, the associated popularity refresh DAG must be run in order to actually recalculate popularity constants and standardized popularity scores using the new functions.

+These DAGs are not on a schedule, and should only be run manually when new SQL code is deployed for the calculation.

 ### `report_pending_reported_media`